rogeriozambon/hawking/README.md

     Working 2 jobs: [ email.send post.cleanup ]
     Working send.email ({:to=>joe@example.com})

-Hawk will log to stdout as it starts working each job.
+Hawking will log to stdout as it starts working each job.

 Running the tests
 -----------------